mckaylush/data-acquisition-blog/blog/blog.md

 ![Distribution of Airline Delays](plots/delay_by_hour.png)

-Discuss:
+Key Takeaways:
-- skew in the distribution
+- Some of the longest delays occur in the morning around 7 or 8 AM.
-- heavy tails from extremely late flights
-- what the distribution says about reliability
+- High density of delays between 12 PM - 10 PM
+- A good amount of extremely long delays could be caused by weather or other uncontrollable delays
+###### Y - axis should be 0-30 not 0 - 3000
 ---

 ### **Delay Variability by Hour (Boxplot)**